Best Place for Safari in Africa to See the Big 5

-Africa is the second largest continent in the world, taking over 20% of Earths land area.
-Bordering the Indian Ocean and straddling the equator, Africa creates a bio-diverse environment for nature and animals in Africa to flourish.
-From rainforest, to desert, to savannahs, there are so many unique natural habitats for Africa wildlife to thrive.
+Africa is the second-largest continent in the world, taking over 20% of Earth’s land area.
+Bordering the Indian Ocean and straddling the equator, this vast country creates a bio-diverse environment for nature and animals in Africa to flourish.
+From the rainforest, desert, and savannahs, so many unique natural habitats exist for Africa wildlife to thrive.

-Safari holidays are one of the top reasons for tourism in Africa and there is no wonder why.
-This post will give you an insight into several unique parks all contending to be the best place for Safari in Africa.
+Safari holidays are one of the top reasons for tourism, and there is no wonder why.
+This post will give you an insight into several unique parks, all contending to be the best place for Safari in Africa.
 Whichever you choose, you can be sure it will be an unforgettable safari trip.

 What does the Africa Big Five mean?

 Before we get started, let’s take a moment to learn about the big 5.
-Africa’s big five refers to the list of awe-inspiring animals of Africa that you absolutely must see.
-The big 5 of Africa are Lions, elephants, Leopards, Rhinoceroses and African Buffalos.
-These animals of Africa are the biggest of the big and you can see why they get their name!
-In this article, you will find the best place for safari in Africa where you can find the big five.
+Africa’s big five refers to the notable species of mammals that you must see.
+The big 5 of Africa are Lions, elephants, African Leopards, Rhinoceroses, and African Buffalo.
+These animals of Africa are the biggest of the big, and you can see why they get their name!
+In this article, you will discover where you can see the big 5 in Africa.

-Where is the Best Place for Safari in Africa?
+Where is the Best Place for Safari in South Africa?

-South Africa is one of the most popular countries in Africa for holiday-makers.
-The vibrancy of the cosmopolitan cities to the enchanting nature and wildlife of the Garden Route and South African Beaches.
-As such, some of the most popular resorts are here so find a safari park to see the South Africa big 5.
+Southern Africa is one of the most popular countries in Africa for holidaymakers.
+The vibrancy of the cosmopolitan cities to the beautiful nature and wildlife of the Garden Route and South African Beaches are just a few reasons.
+Some of the most popular safari resorts are here too, and I’ll show you where.

-The Kruger National Park has been a no-hunting zone since 1926 and it’s also home to over 300 archaeological stone age sites.
-There are many things to do in Kruger from camping, walking trails, and game drives.
+The Kruger National Park has been a no-hunting zone since 1926 and is also home to over 300 archaeological stone age sites.
+There are many things to do in Kruger, from camping, walking trails, and game drives.

-South African climate is relatively dry and it usually rains during summer.
-Africa has summer from December to February and winter between the months of June and August.
+South African climate is relatively dry, and it usually rains during summer.
+Africa has summer from December to February and winter between June and August.
 If you plan on visiting South Africa for a Safari, the best time to go is in winter.
-Prices are relatively cheap, the temperature is moderate (not too hot) and there is less vegetation, so animals tend to gather around rivers and dams.
+Prices are relatively cheap, the temperature is moderate (not too hot), and there is less vegetation, so animals tend to gather around rivers and dams.

-The best way to get to Kruger National Park is by flight (50 minutes) from Johannesburg or alternatively, the drive from Johannesburg takes 5-6 hours.
+The best way to get to Kruger National Park is by flight (50 minutes) from Johannesburg, or the drive from Johannesburg takes 5-6 hours.
 You can see why Kruger National Park is seen as the best place to safari in Africa and even the world.

-Another best place for safari in Africa is the 18,000 acre private Amakhala Game Reserve in South Africa.
-Located near to Port Elizabeth at the end of South Africa’s iconic Garden Route, it can easily be added to any itinerary during a trip to Africa’s Motherland.
+Another fantastic destination for safari experiences in Africa is the 18,000-acre private Amakhala Game Reserve in South Africa.
+Located near Port Elizabeth at the end of South Africa’s iconic Garden Route, quickly add it to any itinerary during a trip to Africa’s Motherland.

-One of the big pulls for going on safari in South Africa is that it is a malarial-free area and so no need for nasty anti-malarial treatments during your trip.
+One of the big pulls for going on safari in South Africa is that it is a malaria-free area, so there is no need for nasty anti-malarial treatments during your trip.
 But of course, the reason for choosing Amakhala Game Reserve is that it is bursting with all the safari animals you would want to view in this natural environment.
-Expect to see mammals from the big Africa 5 – elephants, lions, rhino, giraffes and hippo, alongside the smaller warthogs, jackals, antelope and a whole host of birdlife.
-With two daily game drives and the option of a flora and fauna walking tour to see the safer species in the bush, you will be spoilt for choice.
+Expect to see mammals from the big Africa 5 – elephants, lions, rhinos, giraffes, and hippos, alongside the smaller warthogs, jackals, antelope, and a whole host of birdlife.
+In addition, there are two daily game drives and the option of flora and fauna walking tours to see the safer species in the bush.

-When it comes to accommodation Amakhala has lodges to suit all budgets.
-From the 5-star Bukela Game Lodge with its luxurious rooms and centrepiece swimming pool to the unique Quatermain’s 1920’s tented camp Designed for an authentic experience of what a stay in the bush would have been like for the big game hunters at the turn of the century.
+When it comes to accommodation, Amakhala has lodges to suit all budgets.
+From the 5-star Bukela Game Lodge with its luxurious rooms and centerpiece swimming pool to the unique Quatermain’s 1920s tented camp.
+Designed for an authentic experience of what a stay in the bush would have been like for the big game hunters at the turn of the century.

-Amakhala Reserve is perfect for first-timers on safari as you are guaranteed to see all the safari animals unlike a national safari park where you can be driving for hours without seeing a single animal!
+Amakhala Reserve is perfect for first-timers on safari.
+You are guaranteed to see all the safari animals, unlike a national safari park where you can drive for hours without seeing a single animal!

 Recommended by Jesal Desai from Tourist to Travellers

-With beautiful beaches, amazing weather, breathtaking views at every corner, delicious wine & food and a vast wildlife, it’s no wonder South Africa is on the list of places to visit to most tourists.
+With beautiful beaches, fantastic weather, breathtaking views at every corner, delicious wine & food, and vast wildlife, it’s no wonder for the best place for a safari in South Africa.

-South Africa is very well known for its wildlife parks and Addo Elephant National Park being the 3rd largest park in South Africa boasts of wife diversity of flora and fauna.
+South Africa is very well known for its wildlife parks, and Addo Elephant National Park is the 3rd largest park in South Africa and boasts a wide diversity of flora and fauna.
 Spread over approximately 4.5 lakh acres of land, moving through the park is an enjoyable journey.
-Situated one hour drive from Port Elizabeth, this Africa safari park is home to over 450 elephants, buffalos and antelopes, as well as the unique flightless dung beetle.
+Situated one hour’s drive from Port Elizabeth, this Africa safari park is home to over 450 elephants, buffalos, and antelopes, as well as the unique flightless dung beetle.

-Addo Elephant park boasts of the big 5, namely Elephant, rhino, Lion, buffalo, Leopard, as well as the southern white whale and great white shark.
-Some of the other animals that can be sighted include the hyenas, zebras, baboons etc.
+Addo Elephant park boasts of the big 5, herds of elephants, rhinos, lions, buffalo, leopards, and the southern white whale and great white shark.
+Other animals that can be sighted include hyenas, zebras, baboons, etc.

-Some important important before visiting Addo Elephant National Park:
+Some important before visiting Addo Elephant National Park:

 - The guests should be 18 years of age And older to enter the park